Founder Story · Architecture-Led AI Product Building

 It began as a personal challenge, a career bet, and an experiment in what AI could make possible when guided by architecture.

-I am an Enterprise Architect by profession, with thirty years in IT and more than twenty years practicing enterprise architecture.
-I have led large transformations across business architecture, product architecture, solution architecture, data, platforms, and delivery execution.
+I am an Enterprise Architect by profession — thirty years in IT and more than twenty years practicing enterprise architecture.
+I have led large transformations, worked across business architecture, product architecture, and solution architecture, and used frameworks like TOGAF to guide complex change.

 But I also knew the world was shifting.

 AI was becoming more than a concept, more than a productivity tool, and more than something to discuss in strategy meetings.
-I wanted to become hands-on with it in a meaningful way.
-Not through toy demos.
-Not through surface-level experimentation.
-I wanted to build something real enough to prove to myself that AI could be used to create serious products when paired with disciplined architecture.
+I wanted to be hands-on with it in a meaningful way — not through toy demos, not through surface-level experimentation.
+I wanted to build something real enough to prove to myself, and eventually to the market, that AI could be used to create enterprise-grade products when paired with disciplined architecture.

 The Personal Problem

-The problem space was trading, but the deeper problem was execution fidelity.
+The problem space was trading.
+The deeper problem was execution fidelity.

+I was an active trader.
 I had systems, alerts, indicators, conviction, and market understanding.
-But like many traders, I still faced the human side of trading: hesitation, inconsistency, missed signals while working, and risk discipline that was easier to define than to follow.
+But like many traders, I still faced the human side: emotional entries, inconsistent exits, missed signals while at work, hope-holding past stops, and risk discipline that was easier to define than to follow.

 The first goal was simple:

-Could I build a system that helped execute the way I knew I should trade?
+Could I build a system that traded the way I knew I should trade?

 The early build moved fast.